 But the military confrontation between Israel and Iran is only a part of the picture, and not the most important one.

 As I have pointed out in the past, far more important is the impact on the world economy, already steeped in a profound crisis.
 An Israeli attack will be viewed by Iran as American-inspired, and the reaction will be accordingly, as explicitly stated by Iran this week.

-The Persian Gulf is a bottle, whose neck is the narrow Strait of Hormuz, which is totally controlled by Iran.
+The Arabian Gulf is a bottle, whose neck is the narrow Strait of Hormuz, which is totally controlled by Iran.
 The huge American aircraft carriers now stationed in the gulf will be well advised to get out before it is too late.

 They resemble those antique sailing ships which enthusiasts assemble in bottles.
 Even the powerful weaponry of the US will not be able to keep the strait open.
 Simple land-to-sea missiles will be quite enough to keep it closed for months.
 To open it, a prolonged land operation by the US and its allies will be required.
 A long and bloody business with unpredictable consequences.

 A major part of the world’s oil supplies has to pass through this unique waterway.
 Even the mere threat of its closure will cause oil prices to shoot sky-high.
 Actual hostilities will result in a worldwide economic collapse, with hundreds of thousands — if not millions — of new unemployed.

 Each of these victims will curse Israel.
 Since it will be crystal clear that this is an Israeli war, the rage will be turned against us.
 Worse, much worse — since Israel insists that it is “the state of the Jewish people,” the rage may take the form of an unprecedented outbreak of anti-Semitism.